tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

 ## Built for operations and governance

-Raw speed is just the beginning—Nilus was designed for production environments where observability and governance aren't optional.
+Raw speed is just the beginning - Nilus was designed for production environments where observability and governance aren't optional.
 High performance means nothing if you can't monitor, debug, and manage pipelines at scale.

 **Metrics and monitoring.** Pipelines emit [Prometheus](https://prometheus.io/) metrics and push to Pushgateway, creating instant visibility into data operations.
 Key metrics include:
 - `nilus_extraction_rate_rows_per_second` - Real-time throughput monitoring